 The assignment is handed as a link to a web site.
+The assignment is handed out two weeks in advance.

 Examination on oral concert introductions after module 3: Internal marking.
 Grade.
 Written group examination on analysis after module 6: Internal marking.
 Grade.
 Listening curriculum, module 1-2: certificate Listening curriculum, module 4-5: certificate